+He wants you to find out for yourself the superior quality of Humble products.
 He wants to show you how clean his station is, and how well equipped.
 He wants to clean your windshield and sweep your floorboards; check your oil, your radiator, battery water, tires; he wants to give you personal proof that Humble service is complete, prompt, Above all, he wants you to know that he is a neighbor you can depend on, that his station is equipped and staffed to keep your car running right and looking good.
-So drive in, reighbor, and get acquainted-you're always velcome under the Humble sign.
+So drive in, reighbor, and get acquainted-you're always welcome under the Humble sign.